Black Tickets: "Strangers in the Night"

-The narrator begins the story by telling the readers that she often thinks about eating and sleeping.
-This could be taken as her attempt to 'fit in' and feel more 'normal'.
-She then discusses her love making, which evokes a sense of loneliness, especially when realizing her love making is not love making at all, but meaningless sex with strangers, as the title tells us.
-Throughout the entire story, Mayne does not write directly, but leaves much of the meaning of the story open to interpretation.
+The narrator begins the story by telling readers that she often thinks about eating and sleeping, as though these two functions are sensually connected for her.
+She then discusses love making, referencing “strangers in the night” and the words to the well-known romantic song.
+The narrator finds spiritual transformation in sex, in which she feels “like death floating free.”
+Phillips’ sensory language implies that even strangers can experience profound connection in sexuality, and defy death.
+She “chews pears as though they are conscious.”
+All of life is connected: we only appear to be strangers.
+The author leaves much of the meaning of the story open to interpretation.

 This is a second interpretation of the story.
 The short story begins with a statement that attempts to connect to the reader, and basically all of humanity.
 Everyone eats and sleeps, therefore the narrator is attempting to come across as normal.
 However, she feels an unusual connection between sleeping, eating, and sex.
 In sleep, she feels free and weightless and able to escape reality.
 In eating, she feels sensual and intimate.
 In sex, she also feels limitless and liberated, but also as if she is attached or being held down, suggesting that her morals are pulling her down as she has sex with potential strangers.
 When the narrator tries to explain these things to him (who could be basically anyone, considering the title), he attempts to comfort her but doesn't seem to truly listen to her feelings.
 She still feels as though she is in a shadow, or not truly present.

 "Souvenir"

 This short story portrays the life of a mother and daughter—the daughter, Kate, a young graduate student struggling to pay rent and find love, and a middle-aged widowed mother in an empty house.
 The mother develops a brain tumor the doctors believe to be malignant.
 However, Kate's brother Robert doesn't wish to tell their mother.
-Meanwhile, Kate develops symptoms similar to her mother's: headaches, delusions, and confusion.
+Kate imagines her mother’s experience and the possibility that her mother will not survive.
 The two struggle together against the brutality and loneliness of life as they care for one another symbiotically.
 Kate realizes her duty and privilege in caring for her mother as she falls ill, for Kate's mother cared for her in her times of need.
-The story concludes when the two ride a Ferris wheel together, and Kate's mother assures her that the storm is “going to pass over” (198), symbolizing an attempt at optimism and strength through the circumstances they must face together.
+The story concludes when the two ride a Ferris wheel together, and Kate's mother assures her that the storm is “going to pass over,” symbolizing an attempt at optimism and strength through the circumstances they must face together.